Regional Community Scorecard

 WHY IS THIS IMPORTANT?

-Loss of farmland and greenspace impacts property value, damages wetlands and watersheds, and negatively impacts our ability to achieve a sustainable food ecosystem.
+Loss of farmland and greenspace damages wetlands and watersheds and negatively impacts our ability to achieve a sustainable food ecosystem.

 433 acres protected and preserved annually